 DUI Trials in Miami, Florida

-Many Miami DUI Lawyers cases are won before the case gets to a jury trial.
-However, if your case goes to trial, it will involve six distinct stages: jury selection, opening statements, witness testimony, closing arguments, jury instruction, and jury discussion/verdict.
+Many DUI trials are resolved during the arraignment and preliminary DUI hearing process.
+If your case goes to trial, it will involve six distinct stages: jury selection, opening statements, witness testimony, closing arguments, jury instruction, and jury discussion/verdict.
 During the trial, the prosecution must be able to demonstrate, beyond a reasonable doubt, that the defendant is guilty.
 Like the preliminary hearing, the trial will probably involve witness testimony, cross examinations and other forms of evidence.
 After the defense and prosecution have presented their cases, a jury will determine whether or not the defendant is guilty or not guilty.

 The Appeals Process

 You might assume that DUI cases end when the jury determines the outcome of your trial.
 If you are convicted of drunk driving, a Miami DUI attorney from Parks & Braxton, PA can appeal your case.
 Simply put, an appeal is a legal motion that allows you to contest the outcome of your DUI trial.
 During an appeal, the defendant (appellant) must demonstrate that a legal mistake was made during the trial that affected the outcome of the case.
 The judge will inspect the records filed by the defense and the prosecution to determine if a legitimate mistake.
 If a mistake was made, the judge will decide whether or not it affected the outcome of the trial.
-Successful appeals may result in the court reversing and erroneous decision.
+Successful appeals may result in a sentence reduction or case dismissal.

 Do you need a Miami DUI defense attorney?